davidleger95/whitespace/_posts/2015-12-1-designber-is-here.md

 ---

 Well, the day has finally come.
 It's the 1st of December!
-Here at whitespace, we're calling this month Designber.
+Here at whitespace, we're calling this month Designber (yes, I know it's not the best name...).
 Designber means that I'm spending the entire month producing content talking about various topics related to UI/UX design.

 > UI and UX should be considered in everything you create that is going to be seen by another person.